 We must also take reasonable steps to ascertain the extent to which any information we collect may be confidential.

-We will only collect information that is reasonably necessary for one or more of our tasks, functions or activities.
+We will only collect information that is reasonably necessary for one or more of our tasks or functions or activities.
 We

-We do not routinely conduct criminal history checks and only do so in order to obtain relevant criminal history with regard to particular jobs you are offered or for which you are shortlisted.
+routinely conduct criminal history checks, and only do so in order to obtain relevant criminal history with regard to particular jobs you are offered or for which you are shortlisted.